Andrew Mangiapane: International play

-Mangiapane was voted as the most valuable player by the media in the 2021 Men's Ice Hockey World Championships in Latvia.
-During the tournament, he scored 7 goals and 4 assists in 7 games to help propel Canada to its first World Championship title since 2016.
-Before Mangiapane arrived, Team Canada had lost all three of its round-robin games, but went 6-0-1 after Mangiapane joined the team.
+Mangiapane was voted as the most valuable player by the media in the 2021 IIHF World Championship in Latvia.
+During the tournament, he scored seven goals and four assists in seven games to help propel Canada to its first World Championship title since 2016.
+Before Mangiapane arrived, Canada had lost all three of its round-robin games, but went 6–0–1 after Mangiapane joined the team.